oswaldamoah/rn-assignment7-11046928/ReadMe.md

 ### Implementation Approach
-- **Local Storage**: Using AsyncStorage to store selected items locally on the device ensures that the cart persists across app sessions.
+- **Local Storage**: Using `AsyncStorage` to store selected items locally on the device ensures that the cart persists across app sessions.

-- **Fetching from API**: Using Fetch API to fetch from the external API (fakestoreapi.com), all the product information gets displayed from that API.
+- **Fetching from API**: Using `Fetch API` to fetch from the [external API](https://fakestoreapi.com), all the product information gets displayed from that API.

 ### Screenshots
 #### HomeScreen